Kalabasa/leanrada.com/src/pages/works/canvaphotoeditor.md

 After the revamp we saw doubling in conversion rate (that is, Canva signups), so we can say that the project was a success! 🎉

-Update: The standalone app has been decommissioned, and photo editing is now part of the main app.
+Update: The standalone app has been decommissioned, and photo editing features are now part of the main app.